-- Make sure that you are using the correct login information.
-The user name is admin.
-The password is the one that you specified the first time that you logged in.
-(The default password is password.)
-The user name and password are case-sensitive.
-Make sure that Caps Lock is off when you enter this information. - Try quitting the browser and launching it again. - Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
-If you are using Internet Explorer, click the Refresh button to be sure that the Java applet is loaded. - Make sure that the IP address of your computer or mobile device is in the same subnet as the router.
-If you are using the recommended addressing scheme, the IP address of your computer or mobile device is in the range of 192.168.1.2 to 192.168.1.254. - If the IP address of your computer or mobile device is shown as 169.254.x.x, the computer or mobile device could not reach the router's DHCP server and the Windows or Mac operating system generated and assigned an IP address.
-Such an autogenerated IP address is in the range of 169.254.x.x.
-If your IP address is in this range, check the connection from the computer or mobile device to the router, and reboot your computer or mobile device. - If your router's IP address was changed and you do not know the current IP address, clear the router's configuration to factory defaults.
+- If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the router. - Make sure that the IP address of your computer is on the same subnet as the router.
+If you are using the recommended addressing scheme, your computer's address is in the range of 192.168.1.2 to 192.168.1.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and Mac OS generate and assign an IP address if the computer cannot reach a DHCP server.
+These autogenerated addresses are in the range of 169.254.x.x.
+If your IP address is in this range, check the connection from the computer to the router, and reboot your computer. - If your router's IP address was changed and you do not know the current IP address, clear the router's configuration to factory defaults.
 This sets the router's IP address to 192.168.1.1.